-This course will take place online via Desire2Learn (D2L) and Zoom via synchronous instruction.
-To best succeed in the course, students are encouraged to participate in the synchronous Zoom sessions.
+This course will take place both online via Desire2Learn (D2L) and Zoom via synchronous instruction and in person.
+To best succeed in the course, students are encouraged to participate in the synchronous Zoom sessions and the student presentation.
 When unable to participate live due to the time difference or unforeseen circumstances, inform the instructor in advance and propose and implement propose an alternative participation activity.